What is AOEC?

 Since its founding in 1987, the Association of Occupational and Environmental Clinics (AOEC) has grown to a network of more than 60 clinics and more than 250 individuals committed to improving the practice of occupational and environmental medicine through information sharing and collaborative research.

 The chief long term goal of AOEC is to facilitate the prevention and treatment of occupational and environmental illnesses and injuries through collaborative reporting and investigation of health problems.
-Currently AOEC receives significant financial support through multi-year cooperative agreements with the Agency for Toxic Substances and Disease Registry ATSDR and National Institute for Occupational Safety and Health NIOSH .
+Currently AOEC receives significant financial support through multi-year cooperative agreements with National Institute for Occupational Safety and Health NIOSH .